RIAPS/interface.modbus.libs/readme.md

     To add this to the TestModbusOpal sub project in the interface.modbus.apps repository:

-    git.exe submodule add   -- "https://github.com/RIAPS/interface.modbus.libs.git" "Python/TestModbusOpal/libs"
+    git.exe submodule add   -- "https://github.com/RIAPS/interface.modbus.libs.git" "Python/TestModbusOpal/modbuslibs"

-    This will create a new folder named 'libs' and copy the Modbus library files.
+    This will create a new folder named 'modbuslibs' and copy the Modbus library files.